 And besides, the USDA's entire National Organic Program structure, which rewards the companies that put in the big money in order to get on the list of allowed herbicides and pesticides, has a distinct air of clubbiness, not entirely savory.
 It's clear enough to me which practices have a more positive environmental impact, and it's not organics.

 Dr. Stephanie Bolton, who serves as Lodi Winegrape Commission's director of grower education and sustainable winegrowing, adds these final words to the conversation:

 I think it's good to be critical of certifications.
 Anyone can find fault in organic or sustainable systems.
 But picking apart the various programs probably just adds to any distrust or confusion, especially among consumers.
-No program will ever be perfect, but they can be better.
+No program will ever be perfect, but it can be better.

-Getting away from the world-wide over-use of synthetic herbicides, for one thing, is a great goal to have.
+Getting away from the worldwide overuse of synthetic herbicides, for one thing, is a great goal to have.
 We happen to be planning an upcoming weed outreach meeting.
-For this we are creating visual life cycle diagrams, illustrated by an artist, listing the top ten troublesome weeds in vineyards so that the growers can clearly recognize them when they go to seed.
+For this, we are creating visual life cycle diagrams, illustrated by an artist, listing the top ten troublesome weeds in vineyards so that the growers can clearly recognize them when they go to seed.
 I plan to play a game to identify these weeds out in a vineyard.
 We’ll also show some new and old non-chemical technologies for weed management, and talk about the acceptance of some weeds on a vineyard floor.

 It's easy to wrap your mind around just one or two aspects of any comprehensive farming system that you might find objectionable.
 The reality is that none of us will ever fully understand all of the implications of what we do to the environment and to people, especially on a global scale.
 Our lens simply isn’t wide enough.
 It's more important, I think, to take actions that move the needle in the right direction.